richelbilderbeek/bioinformatics_2016_2017/README.md

 # bioinformatics 2016-2017

-Bioinformatics course at University of Groningen 2016-2016
+Bioinformatics course at University of Groningen 2016-2016.

 ## Schedule

 [of last year]

+[should now start at 9:30]

- * 9:00-9:15: Lecture by Richel (*): What, Why, Mastery of git and GitHub, exercise
+ * 9:30-9:??: Lecture by Kees and Jorik
  * 9:15-9:20: Read grading
  * 9:25-9:35: git workflow demo
  * 9:35-9:45: Experiment: create GitHub, try workflow